As a Latin American populist shores up support, some see challenge for Biden

 Under former President Donald Trump, the United States used development aid as an incentive for Central American governments to crack down on migration at all costs.
 Now, the Biden administration is pivoting, underscoring a commitment to helping Central American governments strengthen democracy and fight corruption in an effort to tackle the root causes of migration.

 But President Joe Biden’s agenda faces a unique challenge in El Salvador: a young president who has raised concerns about democratic backsliding – and is hugely popular at home.
-President Nayib Bukele’s party won a supermajority in midterm elections last week, and Mr. Bukele himself has one of the highest ratings of any president in Latin America.
+After midterm elections last week, President Nayib Bukele’s party could win a supermajority via an alliance with a smaller party.
+Mr. Bukele himself has one of the highest ratings of any president in Latin America.

 The populist won office two years ago, vowing to rescue El Salvador from widespread gang violence and systematic corruption.
 But until last week’s vote, the legislature was controlled by two traditional parties that blocked his agenda.
 The new victory could mean loyalist appointments, or support for controversial moves like the removal of term limits.